invicticide/fractive/doc/source/stories.md

 {{Stories-Sections}}

+# Sections

+Story text is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), which is pretty close to plain text but with a few special formatting marks.
+Here's a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that should get you up to speed in just a few minutes.

-In Markdown, you'll write your story text in **sections**, each preceded by a special macro that looks like this: `\{{SectionName}}`.
+You'll write your story text in **sections**, each preceded by a special macro that looks like this: `\{{SectionName}}`.
 Each section name (the part inside the double curly braces) must be unique within the story, and section names may not contain whitespace or punctuation: only letters and numbers.
 A simple section would look like this:

 	\{{Start}}